 Meditate on Bible verses about God’s love for you

-Make it a project to grasp how much God loves you.
+If you wonder, “Does God love me,” make it a project to grasp how much God loves you and how much he loves all of us.
 Read the following Bible verses slowly and prayerfully, and ask God to make his love real to you.

 Write three of these verses on God’s love for you in your smartphone or write them on a piece of paper and carry it with you.
 Then read them from time to time, each time asking God to help you more fully understand his love for you.
 God created you to have fellowship with him.
 God loves you!